 Here's a challenge: Have you ever read the manufacturer's directions for usage of the cervical collar?
 I'm referring to the printed instructions that come packaged inside the plastic wrapper that contains the collar.
 So far, I haven't seen one that didn't come with directions.
 If you read them, you may be surprised at the level of detail that is provided.
 There's often more to cervical spine stabilization than you might think.

-Cervical collars come in a variety of shapes, sizes, and constructions.
-Nevertheless, their design is relatively uniform: Anteriorly, the collar is designed to prevent the patient's chin from dipping down towards the chest by placing stiff foam and/or plastic between the shoulders, clavicles, and chin.
+Cervical collars come in a variety of shapes, sizes and constructions.
+Nevertheless, their design is relatively uniform: Anteriorly, the collar is designed to prevent the patient's chin from dipping down toward the chest by placing stiff foam and/or plastic between the shoulders, clavicles and chin.
 This section of the collar is held in place by the posterior section, which wraps around the posterior neck and is anchored in place with loop-and-hook fasteners.

-6) Count the number of your fingers, from the pinky to the imaginary line.
-For example: if your index finger matches the line, you have 4 fingers worth of space to fill with the collar.
+- Count the number of your fingers, from the pinky to the imaginary line.
+For example, if your index finger matches the line, you have four fingers worth of space to fill with the collar.

 Following the manufacturer's guidelines, find the appropriate measurement tool on the collar itself.
 It may be line-etched in the plastic or a post.
 Place your fingers in the specified space to determine how to select the right collar, or adjust the size of the collar so it fills the space appropriately.